$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: Introduction

-Of special interest is the case of three dimensions.
-Here the structure of the higher spin symmetry breaking is richer than in higher dimensions due to the presence of an additional parameter related to the level $k$ of the Chern--Simons matter theories.
-The structure of correlation functions is also more complicated with certain parity-odd structures contributing to it \cite{Maldacena:2012sf,Giombi:2011rz,Giombi:2016zwa}.
-More importantly, the theories with bosonic and fermionic matter seem to describe the same physics and this has lead to the conjecture of the three-dimensional bosonization and related ones \cite{Giombi:2011kc, Maldacena:2012sf, Aharony:2012nh,Aharony:2015mjs,Karch:2016sxi,Seiberg:2016gmd}.
-The first observation here is that the higher spin algebras of free boson and free fermion CFT's are isomorphic, meaning that they have to lead to the same $A_\infty$-algebra.
-Secondly, the deformation is characterized by the second Hochschild cohomology and turns out to be two-dimensional, while it is one-dimensional in $d>3$.
+Concerning the three-dimensional bosonization duality, the first observation is that the higher spin algebras of $3d$ free boson and $3d$ free fermion CFT's are isomorphic, which is not the case when $d>3$.
+This implies that they have to lead to the same $A_\infty$-algebra.
+Secondly, the deformation that leads to $A_\infty$-algebra is characterized by the second Hochschild cohomology and it turns out to be two-dimensional in $d=3$, while it is one-dimensional in $d>3$.
 The additional parameter is to be associated with the t'Hooft coupling $\lambda=N/k$.
 This provides a good evidence for the conjecture to the leading order in $1/N$.
-See also the comments at the very end.
+The correlation functions should be given by the invariants we discuss at the very end.
+The appearance of the additional parameter is a feature of the $A_\infty$-algebra, i.e., of the slightly broken higher spin symmetry, and is not seen in the free limit governed by the higher spin algebra.

+To summarize, the unbroken higher spin symmetry is powerful enough\footnote{The restriction to $d>2$ is important, see e.g. \cite{Maldacena:2011jn}, since this result does not hold in $d=2$ and higher spin algebras do not seem to work in $2d$ CFT's the way they do in $d>2$. } in $d\geq3$ as to fix all correlation functions.
+This property is expected to extend to the more interesting case of the slightly broken higher spin symmetry that underlies a number of nontrivial CFT's at least in the large-$N$ limit.
+While the former is governed by associative higher spin algebras, the latter leads to the $A_\infty$-algebras we propose in the paper.
+These $A_\infty$-algebras still are fully controlled by {\it deformed higher spin algebras}.
+The invariants of these algebras should give the correlation functions, much as they do for the usual higher spin algebras.
+The relation between some of the structures on the physics and mathematical sides is illustrated by the following diagrams: